-In our area of work and as a Business Engineer at Dataiku, people (customers, partners, network, school friends) often ask me: what is the difference between BI and Data Science?
+In my area of work and as a business engineer at Dataiku, people (customers, partners, networks, school friends) often ask me: what is the difference between BI and data science?

 What is Business Intelligence used for?